Taroko Gorge & Hualien: What to Know Before You Plan

 A simple two-day structure:

-• Day 2 (Taroko Gorge): Spend a full day in the park, combining key viewpoints with a longer experience such as Baiyang Trail if open
+- Day 2 (Taroko Gorge): Spend a full day in the park, combining key viewpoints with one of the longer trails or scenic areas that is accessible during your visit

 Two days also give you flexibility.
 Weather, visibility, and trail access can change quickly in Taroko.
 Having extra time allows you to adjust without feeling rushed or missing out.